fnordoglargh/metametalmapper/README.md

 ## Version History

+### 0.97.4 (2020-10-27)
+* Added ASCII art logos at startup.
+* Refactored the console logging (colors for bad things and less detailed).
+* Fixed a log message to report the accurate number of bands added in a single run.

-* 0.97.3 (2020-08-11):
+### 0.97.3 (2020-08-11)
 * Rewrote parameter usage.
 It's now much more reliable and a bit easier to use.

-* 0.97.2 (2020-06-28):
+### 0.97.2 (2020-06-28)
 * Added a function to make the location data more usable.
-The earlier used mechanism just split the location string at every "/" (which results in unusable data for e.g. "Kolbotn, Viken (early); Oslo (mid); Vinterbro, Viken / Trysil, Innlandet (later)").
-The new function returns the first city and state/territory it can determine.
+The earlier used mechanism just split the location string at every "/".
+This results in unusable data for e.g.

+  `Kolbotn, Viken (early); Oslo (mid); Vinterbro, Viken / Trysil, Innlandet (later)`

+  The new function returns the first city and state/territory it can determine (and ignores the rest for now).

-* 0.97.0 (2020-06-06):
+### 0.97.0 (2020-06-06)
 * Added two new modes:
 * `-s <short link>` (e.g. Darkthrone/146): Crawls a single band and all connected bands (identified by the bands links the individual members played in).
 * `-x`: Analyzes small networks (e.g. from one or several runs like above), essentially leaving out the country related details which depend e.g. on total band counts.
 * Added console notification and export of link files for invalid bands (which are in the database but not on M-A anymore) and missing bands (not in the database) but on M-A.
 * Fixed a defect which prevented processing of unrated releases.

-* 0.87.1 (2020-05-01): Bugfix release.
+### 0.87.1 (2020-05-01): Bugfix release
 * Added message in case an unsupported Neo4j 4.x database is used.

+### 0.87.0 (2020-04-19):
-* 0.87.0 (2020-04-19): First public release.
+* First public release.

 ## Acknowledgments